 This month, Pediatrics published a paper indicating that there was, in fact, a “greater prevalence of GI symptoms among children with ASD compared with control children.”
+OK, so far.

 Not really groundbreaking information, but it did appear in a mainstream, well-respected, scientific journal.

 Somehow, the authors felt compelled to include an opinion that the medical profession has been delayed in studying this gut-autism association.
 The Discussion section includes, “Previous controversy surrounding the MMR vaccine and proposed causal link between ASD and infection of the GI tract probably deterred investigators from dedicating resources to examine GI functioning in this population while fostering uncertainty in the ASD community regarding the validity of this line of inquiry.”